 The MS-GIST deadline for merit-based departmental aid, such as fellowships and GRA applications, must be submitted in full by January 15.
 All other applications should be submitted by March 15.

 We start admitting and making financial support offers beginning in early March.

-The minimum GRE scores for MCRP admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 4.0 Analytical Writing.
+The minimum GRE scores for MCRP and MS-GIST admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 4.0 Analytical Writing.

 For MS-Urban Design admission, all three GRE parts must be at the 60th percentile or higher.

 We use the highest score from each of the three parts of the GRE exam.